Laverne & Shirley actress Cindy Williams dies at 75 - ExBulletin

 Laverne & Shirley actress Cindy Williams dies at 75

-LOS ANGELES (AP) Cindy Williams, who was among America’s most recognizable stars in the 1970s and 1980s for her role as Shirley opposite Penny Marshalls Laverne on the beloved sitcom Laverne & Shirley, has died, it has been announced his family on Monday.
+Cindy Williams, who was among America’s most recognizable stars in the 1970s and 1980s for her role as Shirley opposite Penny Marshalls Laverne in the beloved sitcom Laverne and Shirley, is dead.
+She was 75 years old.

-Williams died Wednesday in Los Angeles at the age of 75 after a brief illness, her children, Zak and Emily Hudson, said in a statement released by family spokeswoman Liza Cranis.
+Ms Williams died in Los Angeles on Wednesday after a brief illness, her children, Zak and Emily Hudson, said in a statement released Monday by family spokeswoman Liza Cranis.

 The passing of our lovable and hilarious mother, Cindy Williams, has brought us an insurmountable sadness that could never truly be expressed, the statement read.
 Knowing and loving her has been our joy and our privilege.
 She was one of a kind, beautiful, generous, and had a brilliant sense of humor and a sparkling wit that everyone loved.

-But she was by far best known for Laverne & Shirley, the Happy Days spin-off that aired on ABC from 1976 to 1983 and, at its height, was among the most popular shows on television.
+But she was by far best known for Laverne and Shirleythem Happy Days spin-off that aired on ABC from 1976 to 1983 which, in its heyday, was among the most popular shows on television.

-Williams played Shirley Feeney, the most kinky of the Marshalls, Laverne DeFazio, on the show about a pair of blue-collar roommates who worked on a Milwaukee brewery’s assembly line in the 1950s and 1960s.
+Ms Williams starred as Shirley Feeney, Ms Marshall’s most kinky, Laverne DeFazio, on the show about a pair of blue-collar housemates who worked on the assembly line of a Milwaukee brewery in the 1950s and 1960s .

-DeFazio was hot-tempered and defensive; Feeney was naive and confident.
+Laverne was hot-tempered and defensive; Shirley was naive and confident.
 The actors drew inspiration from their own lives for plot inspiration.

-Wed make a list at the start of each season of what talent we had, Marshall told the AP in 2002.
+We make a list at the start of each season of the talent we had, Ms. Marshall told the AP in 2002.
 Cindy could touch her tongue to her nose and we used it on the show.
 I did tap dancing.

-Williams told The Associated Press in 2013 that she and Marshall had very different personalities, but the stories of the two clashing while making the show were a bit of a stretch.
+Ms Williams told The Associated Press in 2013 that she and Ms Marshall had very different personalities, but the stories of the two clashing while making the show were a bit of a stretch.

 The series was the network’s rare hit on working-class characters, with its empowering opening song: Give us a chance, well, take it, read us any rule, well, break it. the.

 This opening would become as popular as the show itself.
-Williams and Marshall’s singing of schlemiel, schlimazel as they jumped together has become a cultural phenomenon and an often invoked piece of nostalgia.
+Ms. Williamss and Ms. Marshall sing schlemiel, schlimazel as they jump together has become a cultural phenomenon and an oft-invoked piece of nostalgia.

-Actor Rosario Dawson shared a video of the opening theme to Twitter on Tuesday.
+Actor Rosario Dawson shared a video of the opening theme on Twitter on Tuesday.

-Singing this song with so much gratitude for you two ladies, Dawson tweeted.
+Singing this song with so much gratitude for you two ladies, Ms Dawson tweeted.
 Absolute gems.
-United again Rest in Paradise Cindy Williams.
+United again… Rest in Paradise Cindy Williams.

-McKean paid tribute to Williams on Twitter with a memento from the production.
+Mr McKean paid tribute to Ms Williams on Twitter with a memento from the production.

-Backstage, Season 1: I’m offstage waiting for a signal.
-The scripts were tough so we gave it 110% and the audience is having a great time, McKean tweeted.
+Backstage, Season 1: I’m offstage waiting for a cue.
+The scripts were tough so we gave it 110% and the audience is having a great time,” McKean tweeted.
 Cindy walks past me to make her entrance and with a glorious smile says: Shows cookin!
 Amen.
 Thank you, Cindy.

 As the ratings waned during the sixth season, the characters moved from Milwaukee to Burbank, California, trading their brewery jobs for work at a department store.

-In 1982, Williams became pregnant and wanted her working hours reduced.
+In 1982, Ms Williams became pregnant and requested that her working hours be reduced.
 When her demands were not met, she walked off the set and filed a lawsuit against her production company.
 She appeared infrequently in the final season.

-Williams was born one of two sisters in the Van Nuys area of Los Angeles in 1947.
-Her family moved to Dallas shortly after her birth, but returned to Los Angeles, where she began acting while dating Birmingham High School and a Theater Arts major at LA City College.
+Ms. Williams was born one of two sisters in the Van Nuys area of Los Angeles in 1947.
+Her family moved to Dallas soon after she was born, but returned to Los Angeles, where she began acting while attending the Birmingham High School and a Theater Arts major at LA City College.

-Her acting career began with small television roles from 1969, with appearances in Room 222, Nanny and the Professor and Love, American Style.
+Her acting career began with small roles on television from 1969, with appearances in Room 222, Nanny and the teacher and love, american style.

-His role in Lucas American Graffiti was to become a defining role.
+His role in Mr. Lucass american graffiti would become a determining role.
 The film was a precursor to a nostalgic 1950s and early 1960s boom that was to follow.
-Happy Days, featuring his American Graffiti co-star Ron Howard, would premiere the following year.
+Happy Daysfeaturing her american graffiti co-star Ron Howard, would premiere the following year.
 The characters of Laverne and Shirley made their first TV appearances as Henry Winklers Fonzie dates before getting their own show.

-Lucas also considered her for the role of Princess Leia in Star Wars, a role that went to Carrie Fisher.
+Mr. Lucas also considered her for the role of Princess Leia in star warsa role that went to Carrie Fisher.

-Over the past three decades, Williams has made guest appearances on dozens of television series, including 7th Heaven, 8 Simple Rules and Law and Order: Special Victims Unit.
-In 2013, she and Marshall appeared in a Laverne & Shirley tribute episode of the Nickelodeon series Sam and Cat.
+Over the past three decades, Ms Williams has made guest appearances on dozens of television series, including 7th Sky, 8 simple rules and Law and Order: Special Victims Unit.
+In 2013, she and Mrs. Marshall appeared in a Laverne and Shirley tribute episode of the Nickelodeon series sam and cat.

-Last year, Williams appeared in a solo show filled with stories from her career, Me, myself and Shirleyat a theater in Palm Springs, Calif., near her home in Desert Hot Springs.
+Last year Ms Williams appeared in a solo show filled with stories from her career, Me, myself and Shirleyat a theater in Palm Springs, Calif., near her home in Desert Hot Springs.

 |